 Here's the correct spelling:

-You can take upon yourself the organization of the display of a still unwritten, but brilliantly conceived picture.
+You can take upon yourself the organization of the display of a picture that has not yet been written, but is brilliantly conceived.

 The dovecote is not painted.

-Vyvolochnov was one of Tolstoy's followers, in whose minds the thoughts of a genius who knew no rest were irreparably shallow.
+Vyvolochnov was one of Tolstoy’s followers, in whose heads the thoughts of a genius who knew no peace were irreparably diminished.

 The ice crust will crack, covering the shallow but wide swamp, and again it will be quiet.